oleghmelka/travel-advisor/README.md

 ### Travel advisor App

+It is React application for a comfortable search of restaurants, hotels, and attractions during the trip.

 - This is my pet-project
 - Realized with React and Material-UI libraries
 - Realized with Rapid API and Google Maps API